 The Surgical Clerkship introduces the student to the workup, diagnosis, treatment and follow-up of a wide variety of surgical diseases.
 Evidence-based practices are emphasized.
-The student spends 4 weeks on general or oncologic surgery, 4 weeks on trauma and critical care surgery and 4 weeks on surgical selectives including vascular surgery, ENT, anesthesia, transplant, thoracic oncology, plastic & reconstructive, ophthalmology and orthopedics.
-Students also participate on the pediatric and colon/rectal surgical services as part of their general surgery block.
+The student spends 6 weeks on a general surgery core rotation such as general or oncologic surgery, pediatric surgery or trauma surgery and the remaining 6 weeks on two surgical selectives, in specialties such as anesthesiology; colorectal surgery; ophthalmology; orthopedic surgery; plastics and wound healing; transplant; thoracic surgery; urology; and vascular surgery.
 Students are responsible for the evaluation and workup of patients in the emergency room and wards as well as in the outpatient setting.
 Participation in daily inpatient multidisciplinary ward rounds is emphasized as well as active participation in a wide array of bedside surgical procedures and major operative interventions under general anesthesia.
-In hospital call is a requirement.
-The student is also responsible for regular attendance at weekly didactic conferences, grand rounds, journal club conferences and morbidity and mortality conferences and simulator/animal lab experiences.
+In-hospital call is a requirement.
+The student is also responsible for regular attendance at weekly didactic conferences; grand rounds; journal clubs; morbidity and mortality conferences; and simulator/animal lab experiences.